ShuaibSolomons/Day-Calculator/README.md

 ### Inputs:
 - The program takes in the Month Day Year in that order.
 The month has to have
-- The first letter in upper case and the rest of the first three letters
+- The first letter in upper case and the rest of the first three letters in lower case.
-- in lower case.
+- File gets taken in with argv eg. of command line execution : main.exe "Jan" 31 2019

 ### Outputs:
 - Once the correct input is entered the program would output the day on which